-This week, the Classics head for the hills, for the Amstel Gold Race, which finishes on the famous Cauberg climb.
-Cycle Sport’s Iconic Places series covered it in June 2010
+This weekend, the Classics head for the hills, for the Amstel Gold Race, which finishes on the famous Cauberg climb

 Limburg is where Holland’s single Classic, the Amstel Gold Race, is fought out, and its hills have been the playground for many more bike races, including some epic world titles.
 Inevitably though, one climb has become more famous that the rest, partly through its gradient and partly through the races it has featured in, and that climb is the Cauberg.